hdorgeval/puppeteer-core-controller/README.md

 - track and record page errors.
 Should be called after `initWith`.
 - use `getPageErrors()` helper method on the controller to access errors that have occurred.
 - use `clearPageErrors()` helper method on the controller to clear all past errors.

 ---

+### recordFailedRequests()

+- track and record failed requests.
+Should be called after `initWith`.
+- use `getFailedRequests()` helper method on the controller to access errors that have occurred.
+- use `clearFailedRequests()` helper method on the controller to clear all past errors.

+---